-The Development Team was founded in 2017, to mark the 140th anniversary of Clifton High School.
+The Development Team was founded in 2017, marking the 140th anniversary of Clifton High School.

-The Development Team's role is to oversee all philanthropic and charitable fundraising for the School through The Clifton High School Foundation.
+The Development Team's role is to oversee all philanthropic and charitable fundraising through The Clifton High School Foundation.
 It is also the main point of contact for the Clifton Rosarians (alumni) and the School archives.

-Engaging our past and present community, we aim to build strong connections, providing a bridge between our parents, friends, Clifton Rosarians and the School.
+Engaging and uniting our past and present community, we aim to build strong connections, providing a bridge between our parents, friends, Clifton Rosarians and the School.

 Clifton High School’s historical foundation does not derive from any generous endowment or legacy, but from the simple will of a few people to provide a first-class education for children.
 This has enabled Clifton High School, throughout the years, to be responsive to change and dynamic in its approach.
 It is a School that has never stood still; we are constantly looking toward to the future.

-If you would like to know more about how we will celebrate the School's significant milestone, please get in touch.
+If you wish to learn more about how we will celebrate the School's significant milestone, please get in touch.

 On leaving the School, former students, staff and Governors automatically become a Clifton Rosarian.
 As such they are welcome to attend all occasions organised for Clifton Rosarians, as well as many other School events held throughout the year.